 With a great pair of shorts in the mix, men just need to partner with a linen shirt for a laidback, composing outfit that will take them from the beach to a bar or restaurant.
 Simple, but effective, you won’t want to stop wearing it when you return home.

 Contrary to belief, warm weather dressing doesn’t always mean removing every layer.
 Especially if we live in a location whereby the sun isn’t as hot day in, day out.
-The beauty of this is it gives men the chance to still look smart and well put together.
+The beauty of this is it gives men a chance to still look smart and well put together.

 Next, opt for trousers in a linen or linen mix that are still smart but maybe finish a little higher on the ankle.
 This maintains the smart exterior but subtly removes some restrictive elements.